Long-time estimates for heat flows on ALE manifolds: Introduction

 \begin{remark} For example the connection $\n$ could be the Levi-Civita connection on the tensor or spinor bundles and the potential $\mR$ could be expressed in terms of the curvature of $M$.
 In these cases, \eqref{eq: nabla convergence} and \eqref{eq: R convergence} typically follow from \eqref{eq: decay metric}. \end{remark}

-Under these assumptions, $\Delta_V$ is self-adjoint on $L^2(M,V)$ and $\ker_{L^2}(\Delta_V)$ is finite dimensional (see Lemma \ref{le: projection onto kernel} for the latter statement).
+A Schr\"{o}dinger operator $\Delta_V$ which is asymptotic to a Euclidean Laplacian is self-adjoint on $L^2(M,V)$ and $\ker_{L^2}(\Delta_V)$ is finite dimensional (see Lemma \ref{le: projection onto kernel} for the latter statement).
 For fixed $1 \leq p \leq q \leq \infty$, the natural heat kernel estimate one would like to have is

 for $u\in L^p$ and $t>0$, where $C = C(p,q)$.
 For the Euclidean Laplacian $\Delta$ on $\R^n$, this estimate holds for any $1 \leq p \leq q \leq \infty$ and any $u\in L^p$.
 However, if the Schr\"{o}dinger operator has an $L^2$-kernel (null space), then \eqref{eq: Euclidean estimate} cannot hold true, since elements in the kernel are \emph{stationary} solutions to the heat equation.
-One therefore wants to prove decay on elements \emph{$L^2$-orthogonal} to the kernel:
+However, since $\Delta_V$ is self-adjoint, $L^2$-orthogonality is preserved under the heat flow.
+It is therefore a reasonable aim to prove decay for initial data \emph{$L^2$-orthogonal} to the kernel: